NSA CSfC and Common Criteria

 Curtiss-Wright offers CSfC solutions in both the data-at-rest (DAR) and data-in-transit (DIT) CSfC categories.
 These solutions reflect Curtiss-Wright’s knowledge, experience and commitment to the CSfC Program.
 Information sharing and data storage is critical to ensure mission success.
 Curtiss-Wright is committed to provide CSfC solutions that are trusted and proven.

-The benefits of the NSA's CSfC program
+The Benefits of the NSA's CSfC Program

 The CSfC program enables organizations to transmit classified information using commercial-grade encryption solutions (when appropriately tested, certified and configured), eliminating the need for expensive, difficult-to-use classified equipment.